CORPFIN 3502 - Options, Futures & Risk Management

 3. Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process.

 4. Students in this course are not permitted to take a DICTIONARY (English or English-Foreign) into the examination.
 The use of a calculator in the examination is permitted in this course.

-Assessment DetailPractice and sample examination papers together with solutions guidelines will be provided on MyUni.
+Assessment DetailPractice and sample examination papers complete with solutions guidelines are available on MyUni.